faasm/faasm/docs/benchmarks.md

 ## Capacity

-Capacity measurements are a little risky as they may kill your machine from OOM errors.
-We are trying to work out what the maximum number of concurrent workers we can sustain on a given box is for both Faasm and Docker.
+Capacity measurements aim to work out the maximum number of concurrent workers we can sustain on a given box for both Faasm and Docker.

 ### Docker